peterhartree/notes/src/people/david-runciman.md

 [1] With [one exception](https://en.wikipedia.org/wiki/Jeremy_Bentham#Death_and_the_auto-icon).

 [2] A natural worry: what if people take the partial story to be the full story?
-Clearly, this can have bad consequences—especially if those people happen to be creating powerful systems that optimise for the partial story.
-The general failure mode of “optimising too hard for the wrong thing” seems widespread, and very costly.
+Clearly, this can be bad news—especially if those people create powerful systems that optimise for the partial story.
+The general problem of “optimising too hard for the wrong thing” seems widespread, and very costly.
 Is the Principle of Utility underrated or overrated by liberal institutions at this point?
 I hope to write on this anon.

 <!-- #web/people -->